tensorflow/sig-tfjs/rfcs/20211109-coral-support-for-tfjs-node.md

 Given the complexity of this plugin system and of loading DLLs dynamically, the first version of `tfjs-tflite-node` will not include it, but it's important to consider its design from the start.
 We might also implement a version of the Coral delegate directly into `tfjs-tflite-node` before this plugin system is complete.

 ### The Coral Delegate
 Coral is not a typical TFLite delegate.
 It does not directly support running any TFLite ops.
 Instead, [it relies on a (closed source) compiler](https://coral.ai/docs/edgetpu/compiler/#download) which replaces all the ops of a network with a single custom op that runs on the Edge TPU.
-Here's what this looks like for Mediapipe's face detection model: (TODO(mattsoulanille): Add pictures)
+Here's what this looks like for Mediapipe's face detection model:

 <table>
     <tr>